 The internship provides students the opportunity to become more informed about family research and to gain real-world experience working on Center for Families projects.
 Interns will assist with event/meeting planning, stakeholder engagement, communications and marketing, and basic project management and administrative tasks.

 Candidates should have strong communication and organizational skills, and be able to work with limited supervision on multiple projects.
 PR/COMM, OBHR, and HTM majors are encouraged to apply.

 The Center for Families Internship is available every year.
 To apply, submit a cover letter and your resume to firstname.lastname@example.org.

-Students who are interested in hands-on experience conducting research with families and/or children are invited to apply for research internships.
+Students who are interested in hands-on experience conducting research with families and/or children are invited to apply for a research internship with CFF.
 Several large projects affiliated with the center are in the process of gathering, entering, and analyzing a variety of types of data.
 It may be possible for student interns to access data from these projects for honors projects, theses, or dissertations.
-These internships are offered each semester.
+These internships are available in any semester.

 If you have research you’re interested in doing with the Center for Families, email email@example.com to inquire about the possibility of a Research with Families Internship.